quicwg/ops-drafts/draft-ietf-quic-manageability.md

 QUIC connection IDs are opaque byte fields that are expressed consistently across all QUIC versions {{QUIC-INVARIANTS}} and used by the endpoints to survive address rebindings.
-While this may appear as an opportunities to minimize NAT port usage or to support the work of the QUIC server by hinding path changes, use of the connection ID by NAT to intentify flows will cause connection failure when the connection ID changes.
+While this may appear as an opportunities to minimize NAT port usage (see section {{nat-resource}}) or to support the work of the QUIC server (see section {{nat-help}}) by hinding path changes, use of the connection ID by a NAT device to intentify flows will cause connection failure when the connection ID changes.
-Wrongly assuming a fixed connection ID for each connection can disable important protocol security features that require connection IDs to be changeable.
+Wrongly assuming a fixed connection ID for each connection can disable important protocol features that require connection IDs to be changeable and even impact security but facilitate amplification attacks.

 This section uses the colloquial term NAT to mean NAPT (section 2.2 of
 {{?RFC3022}}), which overloads several IP addresses to one IP address or to an IP address pool, as commonly deployed in carrier-grade NATs or residential NATs.

-The remainder of this section explains how QUIC supports NATs better than other connection-oriented protocols, why NAT use of Connection ID might appear attractive, and how NAT use of CID can create serious problems for the endpoints.

 {{?RFC4787}} contains some guidance on building NATs to interact constructively with a wide range of applications.
 This section extends the discussion to QUIC.